sungjin70/vue-scoped-store/README.md

 English | [한글](README.ko.md)

-ScopedStore is a library for Vue application that allows easy state management across components and pages.
+ScopedStore is a library for Vue application that allows easy state management across different components and pages.
 <br />
 The goal of the ScopedStore is to provide an easy way to share state, especially between components or pages.
 <br />